KristoferLintonReid/ultrasound-contrastivemodels/README.md

-# RNA & Image CLIP Model
+# RNA & Image Contrastive Model

-This repository contains code for training a **CLIP-like model** that aligns **RNA-Seq data** with **medical images** (in `.nii.gz` format).
+This repository contains code for training a **contrastive** that aligns **RNA-Seq data** with **medical images** (in `.nii.gz` format).
 The approach leverages contrastive learning to ensure that matching RNA and image embeddings are pulled closer together while non-matching pairs are pushed apart.
 Then the embeddings are used for downstream task.
 For example classification of benign or malignant lesions.

+# Example of contrastive model

 ![Short description of the figure](https://raw.githubusercontent.com/KristoferLintonReid/ultrasound-contrastivemodels/klr/dev/figures/Slide2.jpg)